“When in darkness… the only thing you can be expected to be is yourself.”

 Emil: “That’s why I’m telling you about it now.
 So you have the context you’ll need when I tell you the rest of the story.”

-“Would you like some tea?” he asks, hanging the photopaper from the tallest line with a clothespin and retrieving a box of Lipton, a pair of mugs, and a miniature hot water heater.
+“Would you like some tea?” he asks, hanging the photopaper from the tallest line with a clothespin.
+He retrieves a box of Lipton, a pair of mugs, and a miniature hot water heater.

 Celia: Celia glances over her shoulder at the steps she knows are somewhere in the distance, as if debating if she should call it a day and go back home.
 But he’s offering tea.
 And he still hasn’t told her the secret, and there’s a little voice inside that thinks it might be important.
 Maybe.
 He had to have lead her down here for a reason, right?
 And if it was nefarious he’d have acted on it already.